NordicHPC/dusage/README.md

 [back-end](_dusage/dusage_backend.py).

 The front-end calls the back-end under the hood, puts the results into a nice table, and colorizes them.
-You can also call the back-end directly if you need the numbers but want to present or use them differently.
+You can also call the back-end directly (see below) if you need the numbers but want to present or use them differently.

-## Front-end

-Work in progress.
-More documentation soon.

 ## Back-end